George Mullins (painter): Life

-Mullins, a landscape painter, was trained by James Mannin in the Dublin Society's Drawing School beginning in 1756.

-He was first employed in Waterford where he painted trays and lids for snuff boxes.
+George Mullins born in Dublin, and was trained by James Mannin in the Dublin Society's Drawing School beginning in 1756.
+Nothing more is known of his early life.
+He was first employed by Thomas Wyse in Waterford where he painted trays and lids for snuff boxes.

+He returned to Dublin, and began to exhibit from his home in Temple Bar.
+In 1765, he first exhibited with three oil landscapes with the Society of Artists, and continued to exhibit with the Society until 1769.
+He won a Dublin Society premium of 10 guineas in May 1767 for "the best original landscape in oils", and again in June 1786 for a history painting.
 He obtained, however, some success as a landscape-painter, and coming to London exhibited at the early exhibitions of the Royal Academy from 1770 to 1775.
+Whilst in London, he gave his address as that of Robert Carver.

+His work shows the influences of Claude Lorrain and George Barrett.
+He also included nudes in his landscapes in the style of Cornelius van Poelenburgh.

 He was hired by Lord Charlemont to paint decorative pictures for his Marino estate.

-Mullins was also employed as a sign painter and taught one of the premier future Irish landscape painters, Thomas Roberts.
+Mullins was also employed as a sign painter and taught one of the premier future Irish landscape painters, Thomas Roberts, and is thought to have influenced him in style and subject matter.
+Mullins may have painted the ceilings at Chirk Castle, Wales.

 Family

-He married a young woman who kept an alehouse near Temple Bar, called the Horseshoe and Magpye, a place of popular resort.
-The date of his death is not known.
+He married a young woman who kept an alehouse near Temple Bar, called the Horseshoe and Magpye, which was popular with those in the theatre.
+Mullins died in England in 1775, and around the age of 35.